Lake Manyara National ParkKilimanjaro National ParkMahale National Park

 The best time to visit the park

-Mikumi national park can be visited all year round but the best time is during the dry season in the months of June to October and December to February.
+Mikumi National Park can be visited all year round but the best time is during the dry season in June to October and December to February.
 There is little rainfall in the park which makes vegetation less and animals congregate along the water bodies like the Mkata River and Hippo Pool to drink water.
 It offers a great opportunity to have great views of wildlife.

-Birding is ideal in the rainy season during the months of March to May and November because that’s the best time to view migratory bird species.
+Birding is ideal in the rainy season during March to May and November because that’s the best time to view migratory bird species.

 The wet season will see the acceleration of the calving season as the rains renew the vegetation.
 There is usually some cloud cover, making for excellent photography in between sunlight, and rainfalls.